jpulse-net/jpulse-framework/docs/dev/work-items.md

   - closed by default
   - open on command (hamburger menu?)
 - fix /jpulse-docs/ markdown SPA to be based on common sidebar

-### W-070: view: create hierarchical breadcrumb navigation
-- status: 🕑 PENDING
-- type: Idea
-- objective: let users know where they are on a big site
-- brainstorming:
-  docs/dev/working/W-068-W-069-W-070-view-create-responsive-nav
-- prerequisites:
-  - W-069, v0.9.2: view: create site navigation pulldown and hamburger menu
-- example:
-  - Home > Admin > Site Configuration
-- currently solved manually in /admin/ and /hello-*/ site demos
-  - good user experience, but a manual process that can result in inconsistencies
-  - remove once automated breadcrumbs are in place
-- all parents should be links for quick access
-- should parents have on hover pulldowns to show siblings for quick navigation?
-  - overkill because site nav pulldown exists (W-069)
-- automatic breadcrumb based on appConfig.view.navigation structure and current URL
-- desktop vs mobile?
-- deliverables:
-  - tbd

 ### W-076: model: create redis caching infrastrucure
 - status: 🕑 PENDING